tiki/core-account-subscription-purchase/README.md

 ### Required
 - **ApiAuthorization**: The EventBridge connection id (i.e. name/id)
+- **OceanAccount**: The AWS account number for the ocean data lake

 ### Optional
 - **Name**: The service name (lowercase pipecase).
 Default is core-account-cleanroom-create.
 - **Workgroup**: The athena workgroup to use.
 Default is primary.
 - **Bucket**: The S3 bucket to host the cleanroom.
 Default is mytiki-ocean
 - **ApiEndpoint**: The base http endpoint to receive the result (without https:// prefix).
 Default is account.mytiki.com
+- **OceanDatabase**: The database name within the ocean catalog.
+Requires a resource link.
+Default is tiki

 ## Build and Deploy